INSaFLU/insaflu_docs/docs/output_visualization.rst

    Nucleotide alignments are automatically re-build and cumulatively updated as more samples are added to the project.

    The Reference sequence is included in each alignment.

+   Alignments are only built when projects have more than one sample.

 .. image:: _static/projects_nucleotide_alignments.png